 - Identify the structures involved in reproduction of gymnosperms

-The life cycle of a gymnosperm is characterized by alternation of generations.
+As with angiosperms, the lifecycle of a gymnosperm is also characterized by alternation of generations.
 In conifers such as pines, the green leafy part of the plant is the sporophyte, and the cones contain the male and female gametophytes (Figure 1).
 The female cones are larger than the male cones and are positioned towards the top of the tree; the small, male cones are located in the lower region of the tree.
 Because the pollen is shed and blown by the wind, this arrangement makes it difficult for a gymnosperm to self-pollinate.

 A male cone has a central axis on which bracts, a type of modified leaf, are attached.
 The bracts are known as microsporophylls (Figure 2) and are the sites where microspores will develop.
 The microspores develop inside the microsporangium.
 Within the microsporangium, cells known as microsporocytes divide by meiosis to produce four haploid microspores.
 Further mitosis of the microspore produces two nuclei: the generative nucleus, and the tube nucleus.
 Upon maturity, the male gametophyte (pollen) is released from the male cones and is carried by the wind to land on the female cone.